sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide3.md

    by running `node -v` and `npm -v` in your terminal.
 3. Download Python from [python.org](https://www.python.org/downloads/).
 Verify installation by running `python --version` and `pip --version` in your terminal.
+4. Create a brand new directory to maintain all the workshop exercises.

 ## Exercise 1: Containerizing Backend Node.js App